Abdulla Shahid: Early diplomatic service

 Shahid began his career in the Maldives' foreign service, rising through the ranks of the Ministry of Foreign Affairs where he was appointed director in 1993.
 He led the International Organizations and Conferences Department and represented the Maldives in a number of international fora, including the United Nations, the Commonwealth of Nations, the Non-Aligned Movement and the Organization of Islamic Conference.

 Member of Parliament and Speaker of the People's Majlis

 In 2000, Shahid was elected to the People's Majlis as the representative for the Vaavu Atoll constituency.
 He went on to serve two terms as its MP.
 Between 2004 and 2008, he was a delegate to the Special Majlis that drafted the new Constitution of the Maldives.

 In May 2009, Shahid was elected to represent the Keyodhoo constituency in the first multi-party parliamentary elections held in the Maldives.

 That same month, he was elected as the 16th Speaker of the People's Majlis, a role he held from 2009 to 2014.
 He secured 42 out of 75 votes in parliament and presided over a transformative period in the country's democratic transition.

-From 2014 to 2018, he served as Member of Parliament for Henveiru Uthuru (North Henveiru).